 To reduce costs, the Baldwin-Wallace business office is reviewing purchasing procedures for printing services and paper, audit services, and custodial services; and has completed a request for proposal for investment consultant services.
 A $2.4 million investment in energy-savings projects has already reduced the college's carbon footprint by 18 percent within six months of implementation.

-Baylor University's efforts to control costs include holding operating and capital expenses flat for four years, emphasizing shared administrative services, limiting salary increases, and instituting a wellness program to hold down medical costs.
+The university's efforts to control costs include holding operating and capital expenses flat for four years, emphasizing shared administrative services, limiting salary increases, and instituting a wellness program to hold down medical costs.
 It is also implementing a revolving review of every department to examine expenditure growth, and challenging departments to seek sources of revenue other than tuition.
-The university is re-negotiating long-term contacts in areas such as electricity to reduce costs and enhance the move to renewable energy; implementing campus-wide energy savings and recycling programs; and implementing a Good Stewardship system to encourage departments to recommend ideas for cost savings.
+The university is re-negotiating long-term contacts in areas such as electricity to reduce costs and enhance the move to renewable energy; and implementing campus-wide energy savings and recycling programs.

-Brenau University is using networking technology, Skype, and other digitized communications to reduce costs by facilitating administrative meetings between staff at different locations, and allowing hybrid courses or special lectures/presentations to be delivered by a single professor to students at more than one location.
+Using networking technology, Skype, and other digitized communications, Brenau University is working to reduce costs by facilitating administrative meetings between staff at different locations, and allowing hybrid courses or special lectures/presentations to be delivered by a single professor to students at more than one location.
 The university has renegotiated maintenance and service contracts.
-Brenau partners with local companies to develop or build-out facilities that the university rents, rather than purchase, making the improved facilities immediately available for student use and spreading the cost out over a longer period of time.
 It has consolidated multiple Brenau locations in the Augusta area to one new and more serviceable space for administrative, classroom, and support functions.

 By enhancing energy efficiency, California Lutheran University has held its energy use constant from 2009 to 2011, despite adding three new buildings in that time.
 The university has added insulation, replaced windows, replaced air conditioning units with ones that switch off when windows are opened, reduced lighting, reduced the number of printers, added motion sensors to lights, and taken other steps.